brandur/sorg/content/articles/postgres-default.md

 `attmissingval`.

-Due to the relative simplicity of `attmissingval`, this optimization only works for default values that are _non-volatile_ (i.e., single, constant values).
-A default value that calls `clock_timestamp()` can't take advantage of the optimization.
+Due to the relative simplicity of `attmissingval`, this optimization only works for default values and function calls that are _non-volatile_ [1].
+Using it with a volatile function like `random()` won't set `atthasmissing` and adding the default will have to rewrite the table like it did before.
+Non-volatile function calls work fine though.
+For example, adding `DEFAULT now()` will put the transaction's current value of `now()` into `atthasmissing` and all existing rows will inherit it, but any newly inserted rows will get a current value of `now()` as you'd expect.

 There's nothing all that difficult conceptually about this change, but its implementation wasn't easy because the system is complex enough that there's a lot of places where the new missing values have to be considered.
 See [the patch][commit] that brought it in for full details.

+[1] Some functions in Postgres are explicitly marked as
+    `VOLATILE` to indicate that their value can change within a single table scan like `random()` or `timeofday()`.
+Most functions are not volatile
+    including many time/date functions like `now()`.

 [altertable]: https://www.postgresql.org/docs/10/static/sql-altertable.html
 [check]: https://www.postgresql.org/docs/current/static/ddl-constraints.html#DDL-CONSTRAINTS-CHECK-CONSTRAINTS